|

 established in 1947 that works to develop standards across goods and

+services.
 ISO 9660 - A widely used data

 interchange format adopted in 1987.
 CDs created in this format can